Get your free and exclusive +90-page Banking Passkey Report

 Evidence from WebKit bug trackers and standards contributions suggested that Safari would opt to focus support on org.iso.mdoc directly, rather than prioritizing OpenID4VP as the transport layer for all credential types.
 This was likely driven by technical reservations about OpenID4VP's complexity in a browser context and Apple's deep investment in shaping the ISO mdoc standards to align with their platform's security model.

 As we correctly anticipated, WWDC25 confirmed this strategy.
-At the conference, Apple officially announced support for the API in Safari 26 (shipping with iOS 26 and other OS updates in Fall 2025), confirming that their implementation exclusively supports the org.iso.mdoc protocol for presentation.
+Safari 26 (iOS/iPadOS/macOS) shipped on Sept 15, 2025 with Digital Credentials API support, confirming that their implementation exclusively supports the org-iso-mdoc protocol (hyphenated) for presentation.

 This was detailed in the WWDC25 session Verify identity documents on the web.
 The API allows websites to request verifiable information from identity documents, such as a driver's license, stored in Apple Wallet or in third-party document provider apps.